Let's partner!

 We've set the bar high, asking every project with a value over $2M to participate in our waste diversion program.
 In smaller, more remote communities waste diversion can be next to impossible but we believe in tackling the hard things.

 By using our years of experience, experimenting with new approaches and partners, and applying determination, we're confident that 100 per cent of projects can divert at least a portion of their waste.
-We've improved our score moving from 83 per cent of projects diverting waste in the first quarter of 2023 to 87 percent as of December 2023.
+We've improved our score moving from 83 per cent of projects diverting waste in the first quarter of 2023 to 87 per cent as of December 2023.

 %